 The model was developed in partnership with the Regulatory Assistance Project (RAP) to enable policymakers and stakeholders to assess various policy impacts at a significantly higher geographical resolution than has previously been possible in India.

-E3-India is freely available under licence for academic use.
+E3-India is free to download and use by the academic and nonprofit community under licence.
 Register your interest in using the model, here.

 To find out more about how the model is being applied, to look up related events and resources, please visit the E3-India website.